piposa/klipper-toolchanger-experimental/docs/heater_power_distributor.md

 SET_HEATER_DISTRIBUTOR GROUP=hotends POWER=200
 ```

 ---

 ## How it works (nutshell)

 - Each tick the module samples all group heaters (temperature, target), computes a **temperature‑derated watt cap** from each heater’s rated watts, then distributes the **global budget** via a weighted 'water‑fill'.
+- Derating curves affect **budget accounting**; watt-mode heaters (MPC) can still drive up to their configured wattage while the budget debits the derated watts.
+Set `sync_mpc_power: true` to also update MPC’s own power to the temp-derated watts each tick (best-effort clamp to avoid >100%).
 - When the budget is tight, a **rescue step** detects heaters at risk of failing `verify_heater` (based on the hotend’s expected heat‑up slope from its `verify_heater` gains, plus the observed temperature slope) and **prioritises** them until they catch up.
 - If power isn’t limited (your budget ≥ sum of instantaneous caps), everyone just gets their own cap and the module leaves them alone.
 - When nobody needs heat, all heaters’ `heater_max_power` are restored to their original values.

 ---